-The Views for photomontage are provided with each visual setting to assist in the preparation of design proposals, Development Applications and public domain plans.
+The Views for Photomontage are provided within each identified visual setting to assist in the preparation of design proposals, Development Applications and public domain plans.

 A Control Diagram for each visual setting has been provided to assist the design process and to aid in determining the acceptable level of change to each visual setting.